jamieberrier/costume-closet/README.md

         * View their costume assignment history
         * Edit and deactivate their account

-*Signup and login include Omniauth through Google*
+:dancers:*Signup and login include Omniauth through Google*

 > A Flatiron School Rails Portfolio Project: created with Ruby 2.6.1, Rails 6.0.2.1, and sqlite3 1.4.